Kalana-Lakshan/prescripto/README.md

 Live website - https://prescripto-hazel-rho.vercel.app/

 📑 Table of Contents
-Overview
+- Overview

-Key Features
+- Key Features

-Tech Stack
+- Tech Stack

-System Architecture & Workflow
+- System Architecture & Workflow

-Database Schema
+- Database Schema

-Getting Started
+- Getting Started

-Project Structure
+- Project Structure

-Future Roadmap
+- Future Roadmap

-License

 🔭 Overview
-In traditional healthcare systems, handwritten prescriptions can be illegible, leading to medication errors.
+- In traditional healthcare systems, handwritten prescriptions can be illegible, leading to medication errors.
 Furthermore, patients often lose physical records, and doctors lack visibility into a patient's dispensing history.

 Prescripto solves these problems by providing:

-For Doctors: A digital interface to view patient history and issue prescriptions with safety checks (allergy warnings).
+- For Doctors: A digital interface to view patient history and issue prescriptions with safety checks (allergy warnings).

-For Patients: A centralized dashboard to view medical history, prescriptions, and upload lab reports.
+- For Patients: A centralized dashboard to view medical history, prescriptions, and upload lab reports.

-For Pharmacies: A real-time queue management system to process and dispense incoming digital orders efficiently.
+- For Pharmacies: A real-time queue management system to process and dispense incoming digital orders efficiently.

 🌟 Key Features
-👨‍⚕️ Doctor Portal
+- 👨‍⚕️ Doctor Portal
 Patient Lookup: Search for patients using their National Identity Card (NIC) number.

 Digital Prescribing: Create prescriptions with specific dosages, frequencies (TDS, BD, etc.), and durations.